Physically motivated modeling of LyC escape fraction during reionization: Introduction

 Theoretical investigations have endeavored to model the escape of LyC radiation from galaxies.
-These studies employ methodologies such as Monte Carlo radiation transfer (MCRT) in post-processing \citep[e.g.][]{paardekooper15, ma16, ma20, kostyuk23}, as well as hydrodynamical RT simulations \citep[e.g.][]{kimm14, ocvirk16, rosdahl18, lewis20, ocvirk21, rosdahl22, yeh22}.
+These studies employ methodologies such as Monte Carlo radiation transfer (MCRT) in post-processing \citep[e.g.][]{paardekooper15, ma16, ma20, kostyuk23}, as well as hydrodynamic RT simulations \citep[e.g.][]{kimm14, ocvirk16, rosdahl18, lewis20, ocvirk21, rosdahl22, yeh22}.
 However, determining the escape fraction poses challenges due to degeneracies between star formation efficiency and escape fraction, as well as the large dynamic range involved, requiring additional assumptions about the subgrid configuration.
-As a consequence, various studies report average values of the escape fraction that can vary up two orders of magnitude, in addition to finding different dependences of the escape fraction on galactic properties, such as stellar and gas mass, although most agree that the escape fraction decreases with increasing mass for the highest stellar masses.
+As a consequence, various studies report average values of the escape fraction that can vary up two orders of magnitude, in addition to finding different dependencies of the escape fraction on galactic properties, such as stellar and gas mass, although most agree that the escape fraction decreases with increasing mass for the highest stellar masses.

-An alternative approach to understanding LyC escape is currently being developed by Ferrara et al. (in prep., F23).
+An alternative approach to understanding LyC escape is currently being developed by Ferrara et al. (in prep., F24).
 This involves constructing an analytic model that can identify LyC leakage from a galaxy based on a few simple assumptions.
-The model represents the galaxy as a thin slab, with dusty gas surrounding the galactic disk acting as the absorber of LyC radiation.
-With these assumptions, the model aims to provide insights into the mechanisms and conditions governing LyC escape, offering a streamlined framework for studying this phenomenon in galaxies.
+The model represents the galaxy as a thin slab, with dusty gas surrounding the galactic plane acting as the absorber of LyC radiation.
+With these assumptions, the model aims to provide insight into the mechanisms and conditions governing LyC escape, offering a streamlined framework for studying this phenomenon in galaxies.
+Due to the analytical nature of the model and the broad spectrum of physical scales involved in LyC escape, the objective is not to determine precise values for the escape fraction, but rather to acquire a qualitative insight into the physical characteristics of galaxies that leak LyC radiation.
 In this study, we employ the aforementioned physical model to investigate the characteristics of LyC radiation in galaxies from the TNG50 cosmological simulation.
+The aim of this work is to provide an introduction into the capabilities of a simplified semianalytic model to capture qualitative behaviour of LyC escape at high redshifts.
+We aim to further expand the complexity and reliability of the model in future works.